SAP/luigi/client-frameworks-support/testing-utilities/README.md

 ```

 #### Functions provided
-- **mockContext**: Mocks the context by sending luigi context messegaes with the desired mocked context as parameter.
+- **mockContext**: Mocks the context by sending Luigi context messages with the desired mocked context as parameter.
 - **mockPathExists**: This method serves as a mock for the Luigi Client `pathExists()` function.
 It is used in e2e tests when component being tested utilizes a call to `LuigiClient.linkManager().pathExists()`
 - **modalOpenedWithTitle**: Checks on the printed DOM Luigi message responses for a modal with given title being opened.
 In such a case, a message would be printed containing a `modal.title`.
 Returns `false` if such element was not found.
 - **getMSG**: Return list of messages, representing message elements added in the DOM for testing.